 The Finance & Performance Committee tasked the management of the recruitment and retention risk to the Staff Governance Committee.

-Reviewing the wording and scope of this risk was discussed at the Risk Management Group meetings in June and September 2023.
-It has been agreed that this risk will be redrafted in a dedicated risk management session on the 6 December 2023 by members of the Executive Management Team and Clinical Governance and Risk Team.
+Reviewing the wording and scope of this risk was discussed at the Risk Management Group (RMG) in November and a dedicated risk management session with members of the Executive Management Team and Clinical Governance and Risk Team was held on the 6 December 2023.